 VERIFICATION AND DUE DILIGENCE

 Allegion has partnered with a third-party provider, Assent, to assist with the identification and risk mitigation of modern slavery and human trafficking practices throughout our global supply chain.
 Allegion uses the Global Slavery Index (GSI) and the U.S. Department of State Trafficking In Persons Report (TIP) to identify geographical high-risk areas where direct spend suppliers are located.
 After establishing the supplier subset, an email campaign is launched to request the suppliers complete a self-assessment.
 The self-assessment evaluates the risk of slavery and human trafficking using an industry standard survey, the Slavery & Trafficking Risk Template (STRT) available at www.sraglobal.org.
-In 2021, we campaigned on version 2.1 of the STRT.
-The changes were designed to incorporate new indicators for emerging issues, such as forced labor in Xinjiang, greater flexibility on country risk calculations, and an enhanced question set for deeper evaluation of high-risk suppliers.
+In 2022, we campaigned on the updated version 3.1 of the STRT.
+The revisions to the updated STRT were designed to assess commodity specific risks and allow flexibility to select between focusing on modern slavery and/or child labor topics, along with identifying specific locations relevant to human rights concerns.

-Allegion’s Code of Conduct reinforces our commitment to following the law in all places where we do business and it applies to all of our officers, employees and directors.
-Our Code guides our business relationships with customers and suppliers and it also emphasizes what’s expected of Allegion by shareholders, government regulators and the communities we serve.
+Allegion’s Code of Conduct reinforces our commitment to following the law in all places where we do business, and it applies to all of our officers, employees and directors.
+Our Code guides our business relationships with customers and suppliers and emphasizes Allegion expectations from shareholders, government regulators and the communities we serve.

 Allegion is committed to working with our suppliers to both mitigate and address any identified risk.
 As part of our terms and conditions of purchase, we require all suppliers to comply with applicable local law and regulations.